-One of the most innovative side-scrolling shooters ever made, Starquake was a big hit on the Commodore 64 and Atari ST but sadly not on the PC system.
-The plot is very clich้, but it’s the cool action/adventure blend of gameplay that counts.
-You are a being called BLOB (Bio-Logically Operated Being), chosen to save a planet from destruction.
+One of the most innovative side-scrolling shooters ever made, Starquake was a big hit on the Commodore 64 and Atari ST but sadly not on the PC.
+The plot is very cliché, but it’s the cool action/adventure blend of gameplay that counts.
+You are a thing called BLOB (Bio-Logically Operated Being), chosen to save a planet from destruction.
 You must find parts of the planet's core which are scattered all through the planet and fix it before it explodes.
-Many aliens who inhabit the planet will plague you and 'zappers', broken bottles and spikes threaten to blow you to pieces.
+Many aliens who inhabit the planet will harass you and 'zappers', broken bottles and spikes can all to blow you to pieces.

 Gameplay is a lot of fun, and very easy to learn.
-Although the graphics are only 4-color CGA in this PC version, the animations are very smooth, and the controls are intuitive.
+Although the graphics are only four-color CGA in this PC version, the animations are very smooth, and the controls intuitive.
 The game is also highly replayable: both the identities and locations of pieces you need to rebuild the planet’s core are randomized, so the game never gets monotonous.
 If you enjoy shooters with a difference, Starquake more than fits the bill.
 Two thumbs up for this underdog!Reviewed by: Underdogs